wp-plugins/image-space-media-ad-plugin/readme.txt

 * Easy to install — just one snippet of JavaScript or simple WordPress widget.
 * Our sophisticated keyword matching is based on your metadata and page data to ensure all ads are targeted and relevant.
 * Doesn’t conflict with other revenue sources.
-* In-image ads have higher eCPMs than banner ads.

 = How does Image Space Media's technology work? =